lucacarniato/optuna-cross-validation-search/README.md

 # Optuna cross validation search

-Performing hyperparameter search for models implementing the scikit-learn model interface by using cross-validation and the Bayesian framework [Optuna](https://github.com/optuna/optuna).
+Performing hyper-parameters search for models implementing the scikit-learn interface, by using cross-validation and the Bayesian framework [Optuna](https://github.com/optuna/optuna).

-# Examples
+# Usage examples

 In the following example, the hyperparameters of a [lightgbm](https://lightgbm.readthedocs.io/en/latest/) classifier are estimated: